spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/6-partitioning.md

 For example, in a time-windowed average calculation example, it is important that all measurements from any given sensor are processed by the same application instance.
 Alternatively, you may want to cache some data related to the incoming events so that it can be enriched without making a remote procedure call to retrieve the related data.

-Partitioning support allows for content based routing of payloads to the downstream application instances in a streaming data pipeline.
+Partitioning support allows for content-based routing of payloads to the downstream application instances in a streaming data pipeline.
 This is especially useful when you want to have your downstream application instances processing data from specific partitions from the upstream application.
-For instance, if a processor application in the data pipeline that is performing operations based on a unique identifier from the payload (e.g., customerId), the stream can be partitioned based on that unique identity.
+For instance, if a processor application in the data pipeline is performing operations based on a unique identifier from the payload (such as `customerId`), the stream can be partitioned based on that unique identity.

 ### Stream partition properties